The Ultimate Guide To Working Out At Home

 Tricep / Diamond Push-ups

 - Place your hands flat on the floor.
-Your hands must be directly below your shoulders.

-- Brace your core as you push yourself up into the starting position.
+Your toes and the balls of your feet will be touching the floor. - Brace your core as you push yourself up into the starting position.

 - You are currently in the traditional push-up position.
-Before lowering yourself, you will do two things to target the triceps muscles:

-- First, make sure to keep your back straight by tightening your abdominal muscles.
+Before lowering yourself, you will do two things to target the triceps muscles: - First, make sure to keep your back straight by tightening your abdominal muscles.

 - Second, bring your hands together below your chest.

 - Connect your index fingers and the tips of your thumbs.
-The shape in between your hands will resemble a diamond.

-- Make sure that your elbows and wrists form a straight line from your chest to the floor.
+The shape in between your hands will resemble a diamond. - Make sure that your elbows and wrists form a straight line from your chest to the floor.

 - Now lower yourself towards the ground by bending your elbows and focusing all of the tension in your triceps (upper arms).

 - Stop once your chest hovers above the top of your hands.
-Return to the starting position but make sure to keep a slight bend in your elbows at all times.

 Here’s a video demonstration: